anvox/feaster_flags/README.md

 ## Code of Conduct

-Everyone interacting in the TinyFeatureManagement project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/tiny_feature_management/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the FeasterFlags project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/anvox/feaster_flags/blob/master/CODE_OF_CONDUCT.md).